Chapter 7 SVE-based quantum algorithms

 Let \(A = U\Sigma V^T\) be the singluar value decomposition of a matrix \(A \in \mathbb{R}^{n \times m}\).
 We call factor scores of \(A\), and denote them with \(\lambda_i = \sigma_i^2\), the squares of its singular values.
 Similarly, we call factor score ratios the relative magnitudes of the factor scores \(\lambda^{(i)} = \frac{\lambda_i}{\sum_j^{rank(A)} \lambda_j} = \frac{\sigma_i^2}{\sum_j^{rank(A)}\sigma_j^2}\).
 The factor score ratios are a measure of the amount of variance explained by the singular values.

-We state here some nice examples of SVE algorithms: the first allows us to assess whether a few singular values/factor scores explain most of the variance of the matrix (as it is the case in many visualization algorithms e.g. PCA, CA, etc.); the second one allows computing the cumulative sum of the factor score ratios associated to singular values grater or equal than a certain threshold; the third one is a modified version of the spectral norm estimation result and allows us to define a threshold for the smallest singular value such that the the sum of the above explains more than a given percentage of the total variance; finally, the last two algorithms allow retrieving a classical description of the singular vectors that correspond to the most relevant singular values.
-The main intuition behind these algorithms is that it is possible to create the state \(\sum_{i}^{r} \sqrt{\lambda^{(i)}} |u_i\rangle|v_i\rangle|\overline{\sigma}_i\rangle\).
+We state here some nice examples of SVE based algorithms: the first allows us to assess whether a few singular values/factor scores explain most of the variance of the matrix of the dataset; the second one allows computing the cumulative sum of the factor score ratios associated to singular values grater or equal than a certain threshold; the third one is a modified version of the spectral norm estimation result and allows us to define a threshold for the smallest singular value such that the the sum of the above explains more than a given percentage of the total variance; finally, the last two algorithms allow retrieving a classical description of the singular vectors that correspond to the most relevant singular values.

-Theorem 7.2 (Quantum factor score ratio estimation) Let there be quantum access to a matrix \(A \in \mathbb{R}^{n \times m}\), with singular value decomposition \(A = \sum_i\sigma_i u_i v^T_i\) and \(\sigma_{max} \leq 1\).
+(#thm:factor_score_estimation) (Quantum factor score ratio estimation) Assume to have quantum access to a matrix \(A \in \mathbb{R}^{n \times m}\) and \(\sigma_{max} \leq 1\).
 Let \(\gamma, \epsilon\) be precision parameters.
 There exists a quantum algorithm that, in time \(\widetilde{O}\left(\frac{1}{\gamma^2}\frac{\mu(A)}{\epsilon}\right)\), estimates:

 - the factor score ratios \(\lambda^{(i)}\), such that \(\|\lambda^{(i)} - \overline{\lambda}^{(i)}\| \leq \gamma\), with high probability;